mangosfour/server/README.md

 * **Microsoft Visual Studio (Express[^1])**, 32 bit and 64 bit.
 Both
   [Visual Studio][30] and the Express editions of [Visual Studio][31] are supported.
 Only Visual Studio 2012 and above are now officially supported.

-* **Microsoft Windows SDK**, 32 bit and 64 bit.
-The [Windows 7 SDK][32] is
+* **Microsoft Visual Studio 32 bit and 64 bit.** All editions of [Visual Studio][31] are supported.
+Only Visual Studio 2015 and above are now officially supported.
-  recommended, as older versions lack compiler features required to build the server.
 * **Clang**, 32 bit and 64 bit.
 The [Clang compiler][33] can be used on any supported operating system.[^2]